How to Fix Bad iOS 16 Beta Battery Life

 If you start running into excessive battery drain on the iOS 16 beta, we recommend restarting your iPhone before doing anything else.

 Power your iPhone down, wait a minute, and power it back on.
 A quick reboot can have a tremendous impact on your device’s performance.

 Apple will periodically release new iOS 16 beta software.
 While the company may not call out battery life fixes in the change log, new beta software always has the potential to help alleviate these problems.

-If your iPhone is running old iOS 16 beta software, try moving to the latest update.
-Apple is currently on iOS 16 beta 2.
+If your iPhone is running old iOS 16 beta software, try moving to the latest version.

 Check Your Apps